TayyabArif/Ecommerec-Rails-/README.md

 # Ecommerec-Rails-
-Back End in Ruby on Rails
+This is my Ecommerece app That contain its backend on rails and Front end on React This repo is Back End on Ruby on Rails